IkonicGames/jekyll-ikonicgames/app/_drafts/Framework Selection.markdown

 *	**Include placeholder graphics, sounds and work with config files.**  You want to try out the asset pipeline.
 *	**Create a bare minimum menu system.**
 	*	Main Menu - Play button.
-	*	Pause Menu - Resume, restart, quit buttons.
+	*	Pause Menu - Resume, restart and quit buttons.
 	*	Game Over Menu - Play again and quit buttons and display high score.
 *	For any of your requirements that are not necessarily generic, **implement the bare minumum to test out how that requirement works in each framework.**